PVC Boards vs Other Construction Materials: Is PVC Boards Worth the Investment?

 • Thermal expansion

-Types of PVC boards
+Types of PVC Boards

 There are two major types of PVC boards, namely foam boards and hollow boards.